 A new patent application from Jaguar Land Rover shows a central tire inflation system that could be destined for the new Defender.
 The patent application shows a very detailed system that interacts with various modules in the vehicle and adjusts tire pressures based on drive mode.
 The usual functions of a central tire inflation system are displayed, but JLR takes it a step further by integrating features such as a “Puncture Assist Mode.”

-The features that are integrated into the drive modes appear to offer tire inflation for various environments and circumstances.
-The base or interim tire inflation pressure is set to 29 PSI and is adjusted based on the option selected.
-The example for the standard on road mode is set to 33 PSI in the front with 36 PSI in the rear.
-These pressures are very similar to what is listed on the placard for the current Land Rover Discovery, which is on the same platform that should underpin the Defender.
+The system appears to offer tire inflation for various environments and circumstances.
+The base tire pressure is set to 29 PSI and is adjusted based on the option selected.
+The example for the standard on road mode is set to 33 PSI in the front, 36 PSI in the rear.
+These pressures are very similar to what is listed on the placard for the current Land Rover Discovery, which uses the same platform that will underpin the Defender.

-Going further into the various modes, we see that there is also a “High Load Mode” which pumps up the tires to over 40 PSI presumably to be able to take on extra weight.
-As expected, there are various examples of off-road modes which take the pressures down to a range between 20 and 26 PSI depending on the option that is selected.
-There is also a “Recovery Mode” which takes the pressures all the way down to 17 PSI which would likely be used to recover the vehicle out of sand or mud.
+Going further into the various modes, we see that there is also a “High Load Mode” which pumps the tires up to 40 PSI or more, presumably to handle extra weight.
+As expected, there are various examples of off-road modes which take the pressures down to a range between 20 and 26 PSI depending on mode.
+There is also a “Recovery Mode” which takes the pressures all the way down to 17 PSI, useful for maximizing the contact patch in extremely loose sand or gravel.

-The integration of the system would allow it to work with the ABS and stability control modules so that the vehicle would be prevented from setting pressures out of range.
+The integration of the system would allow it to work with ABS and stability control, allowing those systems to tailor their intervention to altered tire pressures and different driving scenarios.
 In one example, the application states that the stability control module could communicate with the tire inflation module in order to prevent a situation where the vehicle would experience excessive oversteer or understeer.

-The first bit of information that shows up on multiple profiles is that the vehicle has been assigned a project code of L663, a project name of “Darwin,” and it rides on the D7U platform.
-This platform is aluminum intensive and is currently used by vehicles such as the Range Rover Sport and Discovery, so the Defender will likely have some similarities in the chassis.
+Multiple profiles show that the vehicle has been assigned project code L663 and project name "Darwin," and that the upcoming Defender rides on the D7U platform.
+This platform is aluminum intensive and is currently used in the Range Rover Sport and Discovery.

 Multiple project descriptions show the L663 Defender listed alongside the L462 Discovery, so it is very likely that the Defender and Discovery will share some amount of components and technology.
-Since it will be so similar to the Discovery, it is not surprising to find out that the Defender is likely to be produced at the new Jaguar Land Rover factory in Nitra, Slovakia.
-The Land Rover Discovery started production there last month and profiles for project managers on site show that they are setting up tooling for the Defender in the same location.
+Since it will use the Discovery platform, it's not surprising to find out that the new Defender will be produced at the recently-opened Jaguar Land Rover factory in Nitra, Slovakia.
+The Land Rover Discovery started production there not long ago, and LinkedIn professional profiles of on-site employees show that they are setting up tooling for the Defender in the same location.
 Other profiles show that training for project “Darwin” started in Nitra earlier this year.

-Further research shows that the Defender will come in two wheelbases and will retain the 90 and 110 designations that it has used in the past.
-It is unknown whether these will be exact measurements for the wheelbase since it was rounded on past models; the old Land Rover 90 actually had a wheelbase of 93 inches.
+Further research shows that the Defender will come in two wheelbase lengths, retaining the 90 and 110 designations used in the past.
+It is unknown whether these will correspond to exact wheelbase measurements.
+The numbers were rounded on past models; the old Land Rover 90 actually had a wheelbase of 93 inches.

-As noted by Motor Authority last month, the Defender will also be getting a plug-in hybrid variant with technology developed by Tata Technologies.
-According to additional profiles, a Lear plant in Morocco is currently tooling up to build the high-voltage wiring for the Defender.
+As noted by Motor Authority, the Defender will also get a plug-in hybrid variant with components developed by Tata Technologies.
+According to research on LinkedIn, a Lear plant in Morocco is currently tooling up to build the high-voltage wiring for the Defender.

 Perhaps the oddest description found for the upcoming Defender comes from a German roof supplier which lists the development of a panoramaaufstelldach for the vehicle.
 The direct translation of that word is camper roof.
 That means it is possible that the Defender will be available with a lift out roof similar to what is found on some European spec vans.